justinkoh/CircuitSimulator/README.md

-Circuit Simulator
-A software package that performs a transient simulation of a circuit, like LTspice.
-The main elements of such a system are described below.
+A circuit simulator software package that performs a transient simulation of a circuit, like LTspice.
+The main elements of such the system are described below.

 ### Parse the netlist file
 The netlist is described in a file using a reduced SPICE format.